nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+This project is based on the AddressBook-Level3 project created by the  [SE-EDU initiative](https://se-education.org)., whose resources and documentation provided a valuable foundation.
+We would like to express our gratitude to the SE-EDU team and contributors for their well-designed framework, which facilitated our extensions and customizations, allowing us to build on a robust foundation.

 --------------------------------------------------------------------------------------------------------------------